Vegan Anzac Biscuits

 Shaping and baking the vegan Anzac biscuits:

 - Enjoy the biscuits warm or at room temperature.
-Or for extra crunchy biscuits, enjoy them frozen!

 - Store leftovers in an airtight container at room temperature for up to 1 week, in the fridge for up to 2 weeks or in the freezer for up to 2 months.
 The biscuits will soften over time.
-If you'd like to 'renew' the biscuits, reheat them in the oven for 5-10 minutes at 100°C (210°F) and allow them to cool.
+If you'd like to refresh the biscuits, reheat them in the oven for 5-10 minutes at 100°C (210°F) and allow them to cool.

 Notes